-The European Union (EU) uses national accounts data for a number of administrative and economic purposes.
+The EU uses UK National Accounts data for a number of administrative and economic purposes.
 Gross national income (GNI) is one of the four measures used by the EU and is calculated in accordance with the European System of Accounts (ESA).
-GNI is used to set the EU budget and to calculate part of member states’ contributions to the EU budget and is based on the European System of Accounts 2010: ESA 2010.Back to table of contents
+GNI is used to set the EU budget and to calculate part of member states’ contributions to the EU budget, and is based on the European System of Accounts 2010: ESA 2010.Back to table of contents

 The convergence criteria for the Economic and Monetary Union (EMU) are set out in the 1992 Treaty on European Union (The Maastricht Treaty).
-The treaty, plus the Stability and Growth Pact, requires member states to avoid excessive government deficits – defined as general government net borrowing and gross debt as a percentage of GDP.
+The treaty, plus the Stability and Growth Pact, require member states to avoid excessive government deficits – defined as general government net borrowing and gross debt as a percentage of gross domestic product (GDP).
 The treaty does not determine what constitutes “excessive”.
 This is agreed by the Economic and Finance Council (ECOFIN).

 Member states report their planned and actual deficits and the levels of their debt to the European Commission.
 Data to monitor excessive deficits are supplied in accordance with EU legislation.

-The UK submitted the estimates in Table 11.a to the European Commission in July 2018.
+The UK published the estimates of UK government debt and deficit in Table 11.a in October 2021.